jvde-github/AIS-catcher/README.md

 Latest version is **v0.48** with various improvements to the decoder.

-Option to read  from serial devices.
+Edge version has an option to read  from serial devices with the switch `-e`.
 Trialed succesfully with the dAISy hat but more testing needed:
 ```
 AIS-catcher -e 38400 /dev/serial0
 ```